ScotSoft: Scotland’s leading digital technologies conference.

 ScotSoft is the leading tech conference in Scotland.
 It’s an annual festival of ideas and innovation that showcases the best of the Scottish technology sector and brings you sought after speakers from far flung locations.

 Running for more than 20 years the event includes a full day Developer Conference, a half day Forum and a chance to meet the next generation of talent at the Young Software Engineer of the Year Awards Dinner in the evening.

-Over 1300 delegates enjoy a packed day with speakers drawn from all corners of the world, this year including Eric McAfee, an entrepreneur, venture capitalist and philanthropist based in Silicon Valley and Dave McCann, VP of AWS Marketplace.
+Over 1300 delegates enjoy a packed day with speakers drawn from all corners of the world, this year including Jon Skeet, senior software engineer at Google, author, and the number one contributor to Stack Overflow.